sapthamiu/sapthami_picoctf/README.md

 2: Do the punctuation and the individual words help you make any substitutions?

 ## Approach
-j is the letter that is being used individually, which indicates that it represents the letter a.
+j is the letter that is being used individually, which indicates that it represents the letter a (a is the only letter used alone, apart from i, which is contextually not possible here)
 We know that the flag is always in the format picoCTF{}, which is at the end of the given text.
 SYT seems to be representing CTF
 Using the context, other letters are substituted as: